quarantin/pz-server-tools/docs/USAGE.md

 	pzinstall

+## Configuring Project Zomboid Dedicated Server

+### Configuring Ports
+If you will run multiple pzservers on the same machine, you have to configure a different port for each server.
+Furthermore, each server needs exactly one port, plus one extra port per player configured on the server.
+So for example if you have a pzserver running on port 16261 and you configure 32 players, your other pzservers can't use a port in the range 16261-16293.
+Run the following command to edit pzserver configuration:

+	pzconfig

+And change the value of the **DefaultPort** option according to your needs:

+	DefaultPort=16261

+If you need to use RCON, you have to the the option **RCONPassword** and **RCONPort**.
+You also have to use a different port for each of your pzservers.
+So for example if using RCON your configuration should look like this:

+	RCONPort=27015
+	RCONPassword=yourRconPassword

+### Adding Mods
+If you want to enable mods on your server you have to edit the configuration and add your mods to the **WorkshopItems** option.
+For each mod you have to add the Workshop ID of the mod, using semicolon ( ; ) as delimiter.
+The Workshop ID can be found on Steam Workshop when visiting the page for the mod.
+For example if you want to install the mod **Just Throw Them Out The Window**, available here: https://steamcommunity.com/sharedfiles/filedetails/?id=2659216714, you just have to copy-paste the value of the **id** field of your browser address bar, in this case **2659216714**.
+Let's assume you also want to add the mod **Quick Item Action** available here: https://steamcommunity.com/sharedfiles/filedetails/?id=2642486124 whose Workshop ID is **2642486124**.
+Then your configuration should look like this:

+	WorkshopItems=2659216714;2642486124

+### Sandbox Settings
+In order to edit your server sandbox settings run the following command:

+	pzsandbox

+### Spawn Points and Regions
+If you want to change the spawn points where player can land in the game run the following command:

+	pzspawnpoints

+For spaw regions, run the following command:

+	pzspawnregions

 ## Starting Project Zomboid Dedicated Server
 Once your new pzserver is installed you can start it using the following command: